Do you love coffee? Need your own little area? Learn how to create your own coffee station out of repurposed items!

 Is it just me, or do you find yourself constantly changing furniture and wall decor in your home?
-I’m always moving little knick knacks or various items around the house, but for some reason lately I’ve needed to change “new” creations a few times before I am completely satisfied with the end result.
+I’m always moving little knick-knacks or various items around the house, but for some reason lately, I’ve needed to change “new” creations a few times before I am completely satisfied with the end result.

 Nothing too crazy, but absolutely served a great purpose.
 However, I just never felt like it was done.
 I liked that it went well with the two shelves above it, but felt like it needed … more.

-So, after much thought I finally came up with an idea to add windows.
+So, after much thought, I finally came up with an idea to add windows.
 My original idea was to have them either a.) hang from the shelf in a decorative manner or b.) create a cabinet around it.
 After explaining my ideas to Mike (aka. woodworking expert hubby) he vetoed both.
 He GLADLY (yes, I am soooo grinning right now!) agreed to create a custom cabinet instead.
 I heart him.

 Even though I absolutely LOVE this idea I still felt like the “above” portion needed something.
 Since I never work on one project at a time (come on, who doesn’t like chaos?!?)
-I realized that the mirror portion to my bedroom vanity would be the perfect addition.
+I realized that the mirror portion of my bedroom vanity would be the perfect addition.

 I almost forgot to take a picture of the front of the vanity.
 I get so excited to start a project that I just dive in sometimes, and then go … oh shoot!